lizkaufman/my_codewars_solutions/README.md

 I know that the Codewars site saves my solutions, but I want to also use this repo as a place to collect my solutions to katas so that I can more easily track my progress.

+Note: I've now added a [folder](TS/Exercism/) for my TypeScript Exercism solutions (medium difficulty and above) as well.

 ## Wins

 - 03.02.23 - Solved a kata with recursion (one of my personal bugbears to get my head around)